ursatile/css4eng/202-the-css-color-model.md

 For the web, though, 8 bits per channel is plenty.

-The most readable way to work with CSS RGB color values is to use the rgb function.
+The most readable way to work with CSS RGB color values is to use the `rgb` function, which takes three decimal numbers for the red, green, and blue components, respectively:

-{% example rgb-colors.html iframe_style="height: 18em;" %}
+{% example rgb-colors.html iframe_style="height: 262px;" %}

+By far the most common way to write RGB colors on the web, though, is to use something called hexadecimal notation, often shortened to `hex`.

+Now, if your background is in computer science, you've worked with languages like C or done any systems programming, you've probably seen hex before - in which case you might want to skip ahead a few minutes.
+But if you've found your way into web development via graphic design, or art, or publishing --- as many, many people have --- hex codes are one of those things that might make you stop and go "hold on... what?"